nice-digital/consultations/README.md

 - Functional high-level tests, via webdriver.io.

 ## Entity Framework Migrations
-We use Code first Entity Framework migrations to update the consultations database To update the database
+We use Code first Entity Framework migrations to update the consultations database

+To update the database
  - add a new property to the relevent class in Consultations > Comments > Models > EF
- - in visual studio got to Tools > NuGet Package Manager > Package Manager Console
+ - in visual studio go to Tools > NuGet Package Manager > Package Manager Console
- - in the package manager console window run the command Add-Migrations [give your migration a useful name] eg Add-Migration AddCommentCreationDate
+ - in the package manager console window run the command Add-Migration [give your migration a useful name] eg Add-Migration AddCommentCreationDate
 	This will create a new migrations script in Consultations > Comments > Migrations
  - when the comment collection is next hit the changes in the migration script will be applied to SQL.
  	A new column will be created in __EFMigrationHistory to flag that the migration has been run.

 ## Good to know